How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 - DAILY Backups – Your site is backed up daily (so you will never lose any of your data)

-- A FREE Content Delivery Network (CDN) so your site loads fast from anywhere in the world ($9.99 month if purchased on your own)
+- A FREE Content Delivery Network (CDN), so your site loads fast from anywhere in the world (you’d pay an extra $9.99 or more per month if you purchase a CDN separately)

 - SiteGround is Engineered for Speed, Built for Security, and Optimized for WordPress